julioalcazar/Notes/WriteGreatCodeV1.md

 *  You have to scan the entire string in order to determine the length of the string.
 *  You cannot have zero-length strings in this format.
 *  Few languages provide literal string constants for 7-bit strings.
 *  You are limited to a maximum of 128 character codes, though this is fine when using plain ASCII.

+**HLA Strings**